onzag/itemize/docs/api/classes/server_raw_db.ItemizeRawDB.md

 It is a rather advanced method to use as every row value to be inserted has to be specified and it is easy to mess up

-refer to processGQLValue in order to aid yourself a little when doing a raw db insert
+refer to processrqValue in order to aid yourself a little when doing a raw db insert

 NOTE a raw db insert is unable to trigger side effects